 Hoof Abscesses can seem to appear overnight.
 Yesterday your horse showed no sign of pain, and today he can barely put weight on his foot.
 If you have never had a horse develop a hoof abscess, count yourself lucky.
 They can be extremely painful, often leading to severe lameness.
 Some horses suffer from recurring hoof abscesses that develop frequently.
-Although hoof abscesses can be attributed to either the horse’s environment or the health of the hooves, they are often the consequence of a combination of both factors.
+Hoof abscesses can be attributed to either the horse’s environment or the health of the hooves.
+They are often the consequence of a combination of both factors.

 A sole abscess is usually the result of a puncture wound from a nail or other foreign object.
 Bruising of the sole can also predispose the hoof to a sole abscess.
 Sole abscesses are common and usually break out at the sole surface.
 Occasionally the abscess will track under the surface of the sole and break out in another area of the sole.

 Hoof wall abscesses often develop from foreign material, such as a small pebble, that enters at the white line area and migrates upward through the laminae.
 Small stones, sand, or gravel can also penetrate through hoof defects such as hoof cracks, crumbling hoof wall, or old nail holes and carry infection.
 The resulting abscess is often referred to as “gravels” or “gravelling”.
 The infection created by the migrating pebble will often break out at the coronary band, and with luck the abscess fluid will push out the foreign object.

 Prior to opening and/or draining of a hoof abscess, the associated inflammation and fluid is trapped within the rigid confines of the hoof capsule.
 Intense pain occurs from the building pressure on the sensitive tissues.
 The pain often leads to reluctance or refusal to bear weight on the affected foot.
 The affected foot will often feel warmer than usual.